22nd October 2020

 2. Sprinting ahead of the rest in fitness...

 You can’t bring up D2C fitness brands without talking about Gymshark.
 Statistically the biggest D2C success story, Gymshark is now valued at a whopping £1 billion (Retail Week, 2020).
 We already know during lockdown, brands were heavily investing in interacting with current customers even more and Gymshark didn’t shy away from this either.
-Renaming their social channels to “Homeshark” and making them a hub of fitness content despite gym closures, ensured they remained top of their game.
+Renaming their social media channels to “Homeshark” and making them a hub of fitness content despite gym closures, ensured they remained top of their game.

 Longstanding fitness titans like Nike followed suit in a similar fashion.
 Although they remained reactive throughout the pandemic, Nike were already making the shift towards a D2C model anyway.
 Mainly motivated by an increasing retail downturn but also because of a lack of insight from retailers themselves.
 Prior to lockdown, Nike had started terminating many of their supplier relations with independent retailers in favour of creating a better brand experience for their customers.
 Therefore, allowing Nike to create an experience that better reflects them and also grants them the power to generate customer data at a local level (Retail Week, 2020).